cj-tomlin/nadex/README.md

 # Nadex

-A desktop application for managing and viewing "nade" (e.g., smoke, flashbang, molotov) lineups for video games.
+A desktop application for managing and viewing "nade" (e.g., smoke, flashbang, molotov) lineups for Counter-Strike.
 Built with Rust and the egui library.

 ## Features